 Johnson Hall (1955).
 The building houses the university health service, and counseling service.
 Earle F. “Coxey“ Johnson ‘07, a director of General Motors Corp. and university trustee, provided funding for the structure.

 Jordan Hall (1958).
-One of the original Bethlehem Steel buildings, this facility now houses the Military Science and Leadership program (Army ROTC) and the university investment office.
+One of the original Bethlehem Steel buildings, this facility now houses the Military Science and Leadership program (Army ROTC) and the Distance Education Department.

 Lamberton Hall (1907).
 The structure served as the university commons and dining room until the renovation of Packer Hall in 1958.
 The building honors the memory of Robert A. Lamberton, third president.
 In January of 2006 it reopened as a late-night diner called the “Hawk’s Nest” and student programming facility in the Kenner Great Room.

 Maginnes Hall (1970).
-The multilevel structure is headquarters for the College of Arts and Sciences and also houses the departments of history, international relations, and political science and ICAPE (formerly ESL).
-New classrooms opened on the ground floor in January 2004.
+The multilevel structure is headquarters for the College of Arts and Sciences and also houses the departments of history, international relations, political science and ICAPE (formerly ESL).
+Classrooms opened on the ground floor in January 2004, and the Center for Career and Professional Development moved onto the fourth floor in 2019.
 The building is named for Albert B. Maginnes ‘21, who was a lawyer and university trustee.